hpehl/foundation/README.md

 ## Development mode

-Run `./dev.sh` and wait until you see the message
+Run `mvn j2cl:watch -P op` and wait until you see the message

 ```
 [INFO] -----  Build Complete: ready for browser refresh  -----
 ```

-Then in another shell run `cd console/op && yarn run watch`.
-This will open a browser at http://localhost:1234.
-Any changes to HTML, CSS, JavaScript and Java code is detected and the browser is reloaded automatically.
+In another shell run `cd console/op` and `yarn run watch`.
+This will open a browser at http://localhost:1234 and watch for changes to your HTML, CSS, JavaScript, and Java code.
+Any change will reload the page automatically.

 ## Production mode

-Run `./prod.sh`.
-This will compile the application and open a browser at http://localhost:3000.
+Run `mvn package -P op,prod`.
+This will compile the application in production mode to `console/op/target/console`.
+You can use any HTTP server you want to serve the files from this folder.
+The project contains configuration to start an instance of the [http-server](https://www.npmjs.com/package/http-server) package.
+Use it by running `mvn com.github.eirslett:frontend-maven-plugin:yarn@prod-server`.

 # Contributing